 The Best Way to Dress for A Hot Day’s Work

 When you’re going out to do a long day’s work in the hot sun, the clothes you choose can make all the difference.
 It can be an important decision if you’re in an area where the heat is intense enough to bring on heat stroke—and dehydration is a risk no matter where you live.

 You might be tempted to reach for shorts and a sleeveless shirt.
 Those will give you plenty of circulation, but they’ll leave your skin exposed to the sun.
-On the other end of the spectrum you’ve got denim, which is great for working, but can make you feel very hot while you’re working.
+On the other end of the spectrum you’ve got denim, which is plenty durable, but can make you feel very hot while you’re working.

-It All Starts with the Hat
+It All Starts With the Hat

-To keep the sun off your head and face, you can’t beat a wide brimmed hat.
+To keep the sun off your head and face, you can’t beat a wide-brimmed hat.
 The wider the brim, the better.
 Make sure that your hat keeps the sun off the back of your neck, and you might even move the hat to a different position on your head—depending on where the sun is at any given point in time.